dconn20/Project2020/README.md

 # Violinplots

 A voilin plot is used to visualise the distribution of the data and its probability density.
-The thick black bar in the center represents the interquartile range, the thin black line ex-tended from it represents the 95% confidence intervals, and the white dot is the median [14].
+The thick black bar in the center represents the interquartile range, the thin black line extended from it represents the 95% confidence intervals, and the white dot is the median [14].

 ![V.pl.code](https://github.com/dconn20/Project2020/blob/master/Images/violinplot.code.PNG)